 CHL PERFORMANCE

-For high intensity activities and when the weather is warmer, our CHL performance base layers will keep you dry.
-Here we find the best of both worlds with a combination of synthetic fiber and natural wool materials.
-We use Polartec's Power Wool, which is made of 65% polyester and 35% merino wool.
-The polyester on the surface provides durability and strength while wicking away moisture while the merino wool on the back of the fabric provides comfort, warmth and excellent body temperature regulation.
-The back of the fabric is tiled and forms a multitude of channels that allows moisture to disperse more quickly and efficiently.
-In addition, merino wool has a notable advantage of fighting bad odors due to sweating.
+Our CHL performance base layers will keep you dry for high-intensity activities and when the weather is warmer.
+Here, we find the best of both worlds with synthetic fiber and natural wool materials.
+We use Polartec's Power Wool, which is 65% polyester and 35% wool.
+The polyester on the surface provides durability and strength while wicking away moisture, while the wool on the back of the fabric provides comfort, warmth, and excellent body temperature regulation.
+The back of the fabric is tiled and forms many channels that allow moisture to disperse more quickly and efficiently.
+In addition, the wool has the notable advantage of fighting bad odors due to sweating.
 The flat seams are strategically placed to facilitate layering and avoid friction zones on the skin.

 For moderately intense activities